icecake-framework/icecake/examples/example1/wasm/hello.md

 - Customizable templates and themes
 - Advanced routing and middleware options
 - Suitable for small and large projects
-- With IceCake, you'll be able to easily build web apps that are fast, responsive, and optimized for search engines.
+- With <icecake_brand/>, you'll be able to easily build web apps that are fast, responsive, and optimized for search engines.
 Plus, our active community of developers is always on hand to help you with any questions or issues you may have.

 - So why wait?
-Sign up for IceCake today and start building the web app of your dreams!
+Sign up for <icecake_brand/> today and start building the web app of your dreams!

 _Note: This information is a fictional framework, you can use it as a template but make sure to replace it with your framework's information._